mrdavtan/VCS/README.md

 ## Description
 -----------

-The Simple Version Control System (VCS) is a command-line tool designed to be operated locally by an LLM while testing and debugging.
+The Version Control System (VCS) is a command-line tool designed to be operated locally by an LLM while testing and debugging.
 It provides a set of basic version control operations, following git conventions, allowing you to create commits, switch between branches, and navigate through the commit history.

 This tool was made to avoid the situation of an agent sending too many commits unnecessarily by an agent, until the user is ready to push it to a remote repository.